FabianMoenkeberg/SegFormer/README.md

 # IterativeUnet
 SegFormer is a test project to test the possibilities of transformer segmentation methods.
+It is mainly based on the tutorial from ´https://github.com/NielsRogge/Transformers-Tutorials/blob/master/SegFormer/Fine_tune_SegFormer_on_custom_dataset.ipynb´.

 ## Questions
 * How to use them?